-Giants clinch share of West, match team mark with 106th win
+Giants clinch at least tie in NL West, match team wins mark

 The bullpen delivered again, and newcomers like Wade consistently came through.

+“It’s pretty simple just doing what we’ve done all year, getting quality at-bats from everyone in the lineup, getting really quality outings out of our starters and our bullpen’s been amazing and playing good defense outside of that first inning yesterday,” Ruf said.
+“It’s just the recipe we’ve used all year.”

-Anthony DeSclafani (13-7) struck out three and didn’t walk a batter, allowing four hits over five scoreless innings.
+DeSclafani (13-7) struck out three and didn’t walk a batter, allowing four hits over five scoreless innings.
 The right-hander won for just the second time in eight starts since Aug.
 13. Camilo Doval, the fourth Giants reliever, finished for his third save.

+“We’ve been winning all year,” DeSclafani said.
+“We can win and control the outcome ourselves.”

 Fernando Tatis Jr. was thrown out at home to end the sixth and San Diego couldn’t capitalize on nine hits for Pedro Avila (0-1) in his second major league appearance and first since 2019.